cestayoyarzo1/Nucleo_l476_Series/README.md

 # Nucleo_L476_Series
-A bare minimum project created from scratch using IAR Embedded Workbench
+A bare minimum project setup created from scratch using IAR Embedded Workbench